timgit/pg-boss/docs/usage.md

 As explained in the introduction above, each instance of pg-boss is an EventEmitter.
 You can run multiple instances of pg-boss for a variety of use cases including distribution and load balancing.
 Each instance has the freedom to subscribe to whichever jobs you need.
 Because of this diversity, the job activity of one instance could be drastically different from another.
 Therefore, **all of the events raised by pg-boss are instance-bound.**

-> For example, if you were to subscribe to `error` in instance A, it will not receive an `error` event from instance B.  The same concept applies to all events.
-If a job is subscribed in instance A, the `job` event will be raised alongside the `subscribe()` callback only for instance A.  There is currently no such thing as a global `job` event across instances.
+> For example, if you were to subscribe to `error` in instance A, it will not receive an `error` event from instance B.

 ## `error`
 The error event is raised from any errors that may occur during internal job fetching, monitoring and archiving activities.
 While not required, adding a listener to the error event is strongly encouraged: